lathama/Serial_Relay_Controller/README.md

 Channel 1 sent operation: on
 ```

-### FAQs
+## FAQs

-- Q: How can I run this as a user?
+**Q: How can I run this as a user?**
-- A: Add user to dialout group for access to ttyS or ttyUSB devices
+**A:** Add user to dialout group for access to ttyS or ttyUSB devices with
-   as root `usermod -a -G dialout username` and to activate the group
+`usermod -a -G dialout username` and to activate the group change without
-   change without logging out do a `su - username` to switch user to
-   your user with the current env.
+logging out do a `su - username` to switch user to your user with the env.

-- Q: Nothing is working, what is wrong?
+**Q: Nothing is working, what is wrong?**
-- A: Does the relay require external power?
+**A:** Does the relay require external power?
 Mine needs 12V DC

 ## Next Steps